grand1nqu1s1tor/placeholderLLM/README.md

 - Reduced Qdrant Indexing Threshold
 - Lowered indexing_threshold to 1 to ensure immediate indexing of vectors instead of waiting for bulk inserts.
   Configured the collection (tweet_embeddings) with 384-dimensional vectors
+- I am using a reranking model called rerank-bge-base-en from HuggingFace.
+- I need a cron job that keeps the model warm.
 ---

 Free Github Models : ( https://github.com/marketplace/models?WT.mc_id=academic-105485-koreyst)
+Qdrant CLient API used :https://python-client.qdrant.tech/

 ### **1️⃣ Clone the Repository**